blinkupsdk/docs/README.md

 ## User Account Creation

-To sign up a new user on bLinkup only three fields are required.
+To sign up a new user on bLinkup only two fields are required.

-1. Username
-2. Name
+1. Name
-3. Phone Number
+2. Phone Number

-To validate if a user name is available use the following API:

 ### Account Registration

 Instead of passwords, users will authenticate via a text sent to their phone numbers.

-When signing up, the first step will be calling `register` to claim a phone number.
+When signing up, the first step will be to call the following, in order, to claim a phone number.

 Swift: